-(a) to such of our respective employees, officers, representatives, subcontractors or advisers who need to know such information for the purposes of carrying out our respective obligations under these Terms.
-We will each ensure that such employees, officers, representatives, subcontractors or advisers comply with this clause 14; and
+13.3 to such of our respective employees, officers, representatives, subcontractors or advisers who need to know such information for the purposes of carrying out our respective obligations under these Terms.
+We will each ensure that such employees, officers, representatives, subcontractors or advisers comply with this clause 13; and

-15.1 Without limiting any of our other rights, we may suspend the performance of the Services, or terminate your account with immediate effect by giving written notice to you if:
+14.1 Without limiting any of our other rights, we may suspend the performance of the Services, or terminate your Membership with immediate effect by giving written notice to you if:

 (a) you commit a material breach of any term of these Terms and (if such a breach is remediable) fail to remedy that breach within 7 days of you being notified in writing to do so;